For urgent consular assistance call

 Some states permit alcohol use for medicinal purposes only.
 Others require you to hold a permit to buy, transport or drink alcohol.

-Some states prohibit alcohol being brought in from outside the state, and police may check vehicles to enforce this law.
+Some states prohibit alcohol from being brought in from outside the state, and police may check vehicles to enforce this law.

 Check the alcohol laws of each place you plan to visit.